 The Hammersmith line of copper cookware is no longer available.
-We will introduce the first of our redesigned, re-engineered Brooklyn Copper Cookware lineup in early 2015.
+We will introduce the first of our redesigned, re-engineered Brooklyn Copper Cookware lineup in 2015.

 The Hammersmith Copper Au Gratin Pan